lad1066/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 6: June 10, 2017

+**Today's Progress**: Ugh.
+Just ugh.
+I really thought I had a handle on using Bootstrap to create a navbar but I couldn't get anything to work in Code Pen.
+So frustrated!

+**Thoughts:** There has got to be something wrong with my version of Code Pen or something.
+I even copied code directly from a code pen with a working navbar and it didn't work.
+I couldn't figure it out tonight but I'll try again tomorrow.

+**Link:** Navbar that didn't work: https://codepen.io/lad1066/pen/bRpwjQ

 ### Day 5: June 09, 2017

 **Today's Progress**: Went back to the udemy course I had started and coded along with the Bootstrap lesson.
 I really needed this BEFORE I started my Portfolio Page.
 Three days of frustration could have been avoided!!
 But I think I'll be able to make real progress as I go through the lesson.
 Today I just coded along with the examples.
 Tomorrow I'm going to start putting it in to practice as well as continuing the lessons